HoTT/HoTT-2019/programme.md

 #### Steve Awodey: A Quillen model structure on the category of cartesian cubical sets {#awodey}

-We construct a Quillen model structure on cubical sets using ideas derived from the recently given constructions of models of cubical type theory.
+We axiomatize the construction of a Quillen model structure on cubical sets, using ideas derived from recent constructions of models of cubical type theory.
 Some of these ideas are apparently new to homotopical algebra.
+The construction applies to cartesian cubical sets, as well as to the equivariant cubical model structure developed in recent joint work with Cavallo, Coquand, Riehl and Sattler.

 #### Bruno Bentzen: Informal cubical type theory {#bentzen}